Do lifestyle choices impact our carbon footprint? Here is the answer

 Van Life New Zealand

-During the warmer months, we would essentially stay in free campsites.
+During the warmer months, we would stay (off-grid) in free campsites.
 In winter, we would stay in locally owned campgrounds to have access to (on-grid) electric heating.
 An electric boiler – powered via the engine’s alternator (while driving) or from the grid (when we stayed at paid campgrounds) – heated our water.
-Three 100W solar panels covered all our other electricity needs.
-We would cook meals on a two-burner gas stove/grill running on LPG/propane.
+Three 100W solar panels covered all our other electricity needs (fridge/freezer, device charging, lighting).
+We would cook meals on a two-burner gas stove/grill running on LPG/Propane.

-Again, we didn’t own a house and only owned the campervan for one year.
-The campervan contained the in-built furniture, our carry-on luggage and a few household items.
+We didn’t own a house and only owned the campervan for one year.
+The campervan contained in-built furniture and applicances (some original, some replaced by more energy-efficient versions), our carry-on luggage and a few household items.

 MJ in Nelson